jansenra/angoose/README.md

 **NOTE**

 You must supply a callback for most of these Mongoose model methods.
 Mongoose `query` is NOT supported in the client side yet.
-On the server side, Mongoose allows you to call these methods without a callback function and it will return a `Qeury` instance to facilitate chaining.
+On the server side, Mongoose allows you to call these methods without a callback function and it will return a `Query` instance to facilitate chaining.
 This may be changed in the future.

 In addition, there are two sugar methods designed for Angular.
-They similute the `$resource.get()` and `$resource.query()` in angular, in the way the method returns immediately with a reference to the empty object/list.
+They simulate the `$resource.get()` and `$resource.query()` in angular, in the way the method returns immediately with a reference to the empty object/list.
 This way you don't need to use callback.
 The empty object/list will be automatically populated(and view updated accordingly) once server side returns.
 Both of methods takes parameters similar to the Mongoose find() method.